Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 For patients who receive chemotherapy alone, a PET scan may be done 3 weeks or more after treatment ends.
 For patients who receive radiation therapy last, a PET scan should not be done until 8 to 12 weeks after treatment ends.

-Treatment of newly diagnosed low-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed low-risk classic Hodgkin lymphoma in children may include:

-Treatment of newly diagnosed intermediate-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed intermediate-risk classic Hodgkin lymphoma in children may include:

-Treatment of newly diagnosed high-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed high-risk classic Hodgkin lymphoma in children may include:

-Treatment of newly diagnosed nodular lymphocyte-predominant Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed nodular lymphocyte-predominant Hodgkin lymphoma in children may include:

 For more information from the National Cancer Institute about childhood Hodgkin lymphoma, see the following: